amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/qs-in-depth.md

 ## `pi = partition(arr, minIndex, maxIndex);`

+> **For the range, we will do the partition.
+First cycle, range would be from 0 to end.
+Partition function should return the position of pivot after partition**

 The line `pi = partition(arr, minIndex, maxIndex);` in your code is a call to the `partition` function.
 This line will execute the `partition` function and assign the value returned by the function to the variable `pi`.

 Here's a breakdown of what happens: